 Legumes – most beans, particularly dried beans such as lentils and navy beans, contain toxins and other stuff that can be bad for your digestive system.
 This includes peanuts.
 Fresh green beans and peas are less toxic, and when cooked, are fairly benign.

-Starchy vegetables – it’s best to avoid white potatoes, squash, beets and other vegetables higher in starch and lower in nutritional value.
+Starchy vegetables – it’s best to avoid white potatoes and other similar vegetables which are higher in starch and lower in nutritional value.
 While there’s nothing particularly wrong with them, you’ll look and feel better limiting your intake of starch – especially if you’re trying to lose weight.